Scripture: “God has not given us a spirit of fear and timidity, but of power, love, and self-discipline.” 2 Timothy 1:7.

 • That we will live to glorify God

-Celebrate your freedom from fear and rejoice in your life everlasting by visiting the GodLife Facebook Page.
-It's a place where we can daily gather to share our stories, to express ourselves, and to pray for one another!
+Where can you go to talk about fear and freedom from it?
+Visit the GodLife Facebook Page where we can gather daily to share our stories, to express ourselves, and to pray for one another!